MinchinWeb/minchin.jrnl/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All tests pass.
 <!--
 NOTE: Your PR may not be reviewed if there are any failing tests.
-You can run tests locally with `make test` (see the contributing doc if you need help with `make`), or use our automated tests after you submit your PR.
+You can run tests locally with `pytest` and `behave` or use our automated tests after you submit your PR.
 -->